bluerobotics/bluerobotics.github.io/waterlinked/index.md

 <img src="/waterlinked/wlik-qgc-display.png" class="img-responsive img-center" style="max-width:650px;" />

 To configure the Water Linked Underwater GPS system, navigate to [192.168.2.94/#/configuration](http://192.168.2.94/#/configuration) in your browser.
-Please refer to the [Water Linked Underwater GPS User Manual](http://waterlinked.com/wp-content/uploads/2017/08/W-DN-17002-2_Underwater_GPS_User_Manual.pdf) for further information on configuration.
+Please refer to the [Water Linked Underwater GPS User Manual](https://waterlinked.com/usermanual) for further information on configuration.

 ### Software Update

-Water Linked's latest software revision is 1.2.1 (2 October 2017).
-The update file can be downloaded [here](https://drive.google.com/file/d/0B4dKhR-1V6subDVHYTRtX1d3Z1E/view?usp=sharing).
-The update process is documented on page 17 of the [User Manual](http://waterlinked.com/wp-content/uploads/2017/08/W-DN-17002-2_Underwater_GPS_User_Manual.pdf).
+Water Linked's latest software revision is 1.4.0 (12 December 2017).
+The update file can be downloaded [here](https://update.waterlinked.com).
+The update process is documented on page 17 of the [User Manual](https://waterlinked.com/usermanual).
 The Underwater GPS system displays its current software version at [192.168.2.94/#/about](http://192.168.2.94/#/about).

 ## Operational Setup